Memory-Augmented Graph Neural Networks: A Brain-Inspired Review

-Beyond the applications discussed above, there are other areas that could benefit from GNNs with memory augmentation.
-Here we highlight meta-learning and reinforcement learning.

-\paragraph{Meta-learning on graphs} It has been shown that neural networks augmented with external memory (MANNs) could achieve promising results in meta-learning tasks with their ability to quickly encode and retrieve new information \cite{santoro2016meta}.
-For instance, the Neural Turing Machine \cite{graves2014neural} has an LSTM memory controller that interacts with an external memory module using a number of read and write heads.
+\paragraph{Meta-learning on graphs} has an LSTM memory controller that interacts with an external memory module using a number of read and write heads.
 It has demonstrated superior performance in meta-learning tasks such as few-shot prediction for image classification \cite{santoro2016meta}.
 In the meta-learning area, there are also problems that involves relational reasoning, for example, the few-shot human-object interaction recognition task that aims at inferring new interactions between human actions and objects with only a few available instances \cite{ji2021task}.
 Having a memory-augmented GNN that can learn a general strategy for the structured representations it should place into memory and how it should use these representations for predictions could potentially benefit these tasks.

 \paragraph{Reinforcement learning over graphs} Memory is an important aspect of intelligence and plays an important role in many deep reinforcement learning (RL) models \cite{fortunato2019generalization}.
 For example, episodic memory has been shown to enable reinforcement learning agents to adapt more quickly and thus improve data efficiency \cite{pritzel2017neural, hansen2018fast}.
 In graph environments, existing reinforcement learning efforts mainly focus on combinatorial optimization problems on graphs, such as the Maximum Cut \cite{barrett2020exploratory}, community detection \cite{wilder2019end}, and Traveling Salesman problems \cite{khalil2017learning}.
 Some of the works in this area started to consider memory-augmented GNNs for RL.
 For instance, the memory-augmented graph RL work \cite{zweig2020neural} we discussed in Section \ref{sec:framework} introduces an external memory adapted to the graph environment to enable a recurrent model with greater representation power for the graph navigation task.
 However, little progress had been made in augmenting GNNs with memory for these graph reinforcement learning tasks.
 This would be a promising future direction.